bielrabasa/TheSeed_GameEngine/README.md

 ***
 ## Camera Controls
-- While Right clicking, “WASD” fps-like movement and free look around must be enabled.
+- While right click is press:
+   * W = move forwart
+   * A = move left
+   * S = move back
+   * D = move right
+   * Q = move up
+   * E = move down
-- Mouse wheel should zoom in and out.
+- Mouse wheel for Zoom in or out.
-- Alt+Left click should orbit the object.
+- Alt+Left click to orbit the object.
-- Pressing “f” should focus the camera around the geometry.
+- Pressing “F” to focus the camera around the geometry.
-- Holding SHIFT duplicates movement speed.
+- Holding SHIFT to movement faster.

 ***
 ## Windows